SeanLee97/AnglE/docs/notes/tutorial.rst

 4-steps to train a powerful pubmed sentence embeddings.
 ------------------------------------------------------------

 This tutorial will guide you through the process of training powerful sentence embeddings using PubMed data with the AnglE framework.
-We'll cover data preparation, model training, and evaluation.
+It covers data preparation, model training, evaluation, and application.

 Step 1: Data preparation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Clean data from the `qiaojin/PubMedQA <https://huggingface.co/datasets/qiaojin/PubMedQA>`_ dataset and prepare it into AnglE's `DatasetFormats.C <https://angle.readthedocs.io/en/latest/notes/training.html#data-prepration>`_ format.
+Clean pubmed data from the `qiaojin/PubMedQA <https://huggingface.co/datasets/qiaojin/PubMedQA>`_ dataset, and prepare it into AnglE's `DatasetFormats.C <https://angle.readthedocs.io/en/latest/notes/training.html#data-prepration>`_ format.

 We have already processed the data and made it available on HuggingFace: `WhereIsAI/medical-triples <https://huggingface.co/datasets/WhereIsAI/medical-triples/viewer/all_pubmed_en_v1>`_.
 You can use this processed dataset for this tutorial.